MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 ---
-title: Requirements and limitations for document processing models - AI Builder | Microsoft Docs
+title: Requirements and limitations for document processing models - AI Builder
 description: Learn about the requirements and limitations of document processing models in AI Builder.
 author: JoeFernandezMS
 contributors: